CORI stands for Criminal Offender Record Information. It is the listing of criminal convictions, arrests, and open

 In 2010, Massachusetts passed a law to restrict access to some CORI information, in an effort to help people with criminal charges in their past from being discriminated against.
 In general, access to records of most misdemeanor criminal charges will be restricted after 5 years or a clean record, and 10 years in the case of felony charges.

-Employers and landlords have standard access to CORI via the Internet, for a fee, for the purpose of screening current and prospective employees, volunteers, and tenants (as of May 4, 2012).
-The standard access CORI report contains the information outlined below.
+Many employers and landlords have standard access to CORI via the Internet, for a fee, for the purpose of screening current and prospective employees, volunteers, and tenants (as of May 4, 2012).
+The standard access CORI report contains the information outlined below:

 - All murder, manslaughter, and sex offense convictions.